oferchen/hclalign/README.md

 `terraform fmt` is run again after alignment to ensure canonical layout.
 This process is idempotent: running the tool multiple times yields the same result.

+The Go formatter emits the same spacing, alignment, and comment layout as `terraform fmt`.
+Parity tests exercise fixtures covering comments, heredocs, CRLF line endings, and UTF-8 BOM files.
+When the Terraform CLI is unavailable, `hclalign` logs a warning and falls back to this Go formatter.

 ## Supported Blocks and Canonical Order

 `hclalign` aligns attributes inside Terraform blocks.
 By default it processes only `variable` blocks and targets files matching the glob pattern `**/*.tf` while excluding `.terraform/**` and `vendor/**`.